 If the HTTP DELETE request is accepted by the CHF, it shall respond with "204 No Content" as shown in figure 4.2.3.2-1, step 2.

-If the HTTP DELETE request is not accepted by the CHF , it shall indicate the appropriate cause for the rejection in the HTTP response code to the NF service consumer.
+If the HTTP DELETE request is not accepted by the CHF (e.g. the HTTP DELETE request is for a nonexistent subscription), it shall indicate the appropriate cause for the rejection in the HTTP response code to the NF service consumer.